KevinSheedy/lean-git-flow/README.md

 ![alt text](./images/branching-diagram/01-branching-diagram.png)

 ## Release 2.0.0 Branch
 As soon as we need to commit some code that will not be part of release/1.0.0, we create a release/2.0.0 branch.
+The release/2.0.0 branch now becomes the **mainline** or **integration** branch.

     git branch release/2.0.0